open-tale/open-tale.github.io/_docs/08-combat.md

 * Spend a Heroic Badge;
 * Move their characters;
 * Switch weapons or shield;
-* Perform an attack or use a skill;
+* Perform an attack or use a skill or consume an item;
 * Schedule a wearable gear switch;
 * Defend.